You Learn: Music video

 There were two music videos produced for the single.
 The original music video, directed by Liz Friedlander, starts with Morissette, hair in dreadlocks, handstanding in her apartment.
 She puts on a white sports jacket, leaves the apartment by the fire escape, and carelessly crosses the street, causing a multi-car accident and an ensuing riot.
 Morissette ignores the riot, walking on top of the cars that get in her way.
 After passing by a fire truck, Morissette arrives at an indoor basketball arena on a horse where she, now in a red jacket, successfully throws a ball passed to her into the basket.
 Morissette then exits the arena to the street and performs backflips through it.
 By the time she finishes, she is wearing a grey jacket.
 She randomly kisses a man on the same street and runs to an unfinished bridge, now wearing a green jacket.
 She jumps from the ledge, lands wearing a blue jacket, and soon engages in a pie fight with a group of people, including her touring drummer Taylor Hawkins.
 Finally, Morissette emerges in a boxing ring wearing a black jacket and boxing gloves and faces off with a woman in complete boxing gear.
 The woman punches her in the face, knocking Morissette to the mat.
-Morissette staggers to her feet and wobbly exits the ring and walks out of the gym as the video ends.
+Morissette staggers to her feet, wobbly exits the ring and walks out of the gym as the video ends.

-The video was shot on February 11, 1996, in New York City's Meatpacking District.
+The video was shot in New York City's Meatpacking District.
 Filming took 23 hours in 10° weather.
 It features the Twin Towers in a scene where Morissette does tumbling.
 Morissette also is never seen singing throughout the duration of the clip.

-The second music video features Morissette with her band live during a live performance.
+The second music video features Morissette with her band during a live performance.
 Some clips include her performing from the MTV Unplugged video.
 The live version was used instead of the album version.

 Live performances and other versions

 "You Learn" was performed at her worldwide tour Jagged Little Pill Tour.
 It was performed at her Junkie Tour and the Australian leg as well.
 It was performed at her Under Rug Swept tour and her Flavors of Entanglement Tour.
-Another acoustic version was featured for the single on her 2005 Jagged Little Pill Acoustic album.
+An acoustic version was featured for the single on her 2005 Jagged Little Pill Acoustic album.
 An instrumental version also leaked online.